hunterlee52/Speech-to-Code-Proof-of-Concept/README.txt

 JFlex/Cup portion of the program.

 Once you have this file, download the LexLab folder and place it inside.
-You should then be able to run it (apache-ant-1.9.6/bin/ant run) and it will parser through the file and return an error or a completed parse.
+You should then be able to run it (apache-ant-1.9.6/bin/ant run) and it will parse through the file and return an error or a completed parse.